chiefBiiko/charr/charr.md

     [1] "Get rid of characters"

 In order to erase characters wrap their indices in <code>c()</code> prefixed with a minus sign.
-If the supplied subset indices are out of bounds (exceed the number of characters of the left operand) the return value contains all characters from the supplied start index until the end of the input string.
+If the supplied subset indices are out of bounds the return value contains all characters from the supplied start index until the end of the input string.

 ### Setting characters